 Originating in the Mojave Desert in southern California, 395 continues into Nevada, northern California, and Oregon, although the best known section runs through central California.
 The scenery is straight out of an old Western movie (and has served as backdrop to many of them).

-While the drive can be completed in a few hours, a whole vacation can be planned around the natural wonders and historical sites there are right along Highway 395 or a short detour away, including Death Valley and Yosemite National Parks.
+While the drive can be completed in a few hours, a whole vacation can be planned around the natural wonders and historical sites that are right along Highway 395 or a short detour away, including Death Valley and Yosemite National Parks.

 I’ll be breaking up the route in separate blog posts.